HerobrinesArmy/ChatInterfaces/README.md

 You can now run the GUI like any other application!

+## v1.2
+* Support for the "/me" command
+* User list now functions correctly, with offline users being removed
+* If the application looses focus, a row of hyphens is appended to the chat area to notify you where you were last

 ## v1.1
 * New colour scheme for easier reading
 * User list bar on the right is populated with users in chat (however if a user 'leaves' they will remain there)